Meeting the Conditions of Your Offer

 Additional Entry Requirements

 There are a number of additional entry requirements that need to be met for some of the courses that we offer.
-Please check your Programme Essentials Tile in you Student Portal for details.
+Please check your Programme Essentials Tile in you Student Portal, your UCAS Track or communications from Admissions for details.
 These could include:

 Disclosure and Barring Service (DBS)